 If you are the only party disclosing the information, you can establish a ‘unilateral’ contract.

-By a unilateral NDA contract, one party provides information and the other only receives it, which means that it does not disclose any information.
+By a unilateral NDA contract, one party provides information and the other only receives it.
+This means that it does not disclose any information.
 In bilateral NDA agreements, both parties provide and receive information at the same time.

-Each NDA contract should contain information on the parties to the agreement, the subject of the contract, i.e., a list of all confidential information provided to the other party, the recipient’s obligations and the time the recipient is obliged to keep the confidential information received.
+Each NDA contract should contain information on the parties to the agreement, the subject of the contract.
+This information includes a list of all confidential information provided to the other party, the recipient’s obligations, and the time the recipient is obliged to keep the confidential information received.

 Why is an NDA important?